 Outbound marketing remains popular because it’s easy to implement and, when done well, offers fast results.
 A successful PPC campaign can triple website traffic overnight, though any company basing their marketing strategy on this needs to factor in the long-term costs of running such a campaign.

-What are the pros and cons of inbound marketing?
+Pros and cons of inbound marketing

 Inbound marketing is outbound marketing’s cheaper, subtler cousin.
 Producing good content and getting it published online doesn’t have to cost much at all; larger companies might hire in-house writers and social media managers to produce content, but smaller companies can outsource their content to companies like Copify or have existing marketing teams produce it.